cilium/tetragon/docs/content/en/docs/use-cases/host-system-changes/linux-kernel-modules.md

 > Which process or container is changing the kernel?

-> Which process or container is loading or unloading kernel modules in the cuslter?
+> Which process or container is loading or unloading kernel modules in the cluster?

 > Which process or container requested a feature that triggered the kernel to automatically load a module?